-For a second offense of possession of Heroin, the charges are increased.
-If charged with Possession of Heroin- second offense, the sentence imposed is a sentence in state prison for no less than two and one-half (2 ½) years and no more than five (5) years or by a fine of up to five thousand ($5,000) and imprisonment in a jail or a house of corrections for no more than two and one-half (2 ½) years.
+For a second offense of possession of Heroin or Fentanyl, the charges are increased.
+If charged with Possession of Heroin or Fentanyl- second offense, the sentence imposed is a sentence in state prison for no less than two and one-half (2 ½) years and no more than five (5) years or by a fine of up to five thousand ($5,000) and imprisonment in a jail or a house of corrections for no more than two and one-half (2 ½) years.

 If this is a first offense, a strong Massachusetts Heroin Possession Attorney will work with the court so that you do not have to serve any time and in some circumstances, there will not be a criminal record.
 Second, third and fourth offenders of possession of heroin face substantial criminal charges as well and it is essential that you get the representation of an experienced lawyer to manage their situation.Presence Where Heroin is Kept Statute

-Even though possession of Heroin has harsh punishments, other charges related to heroin are much more severe.
-For example, an individual may be Possession with intent to distribute or distribution, and a Class A substance, which heroin is considered in Massachusetts, has the highest penalty under that statute.
+Even though possession of Heroin or Fentanyl has harsh punishments, other charges related to heroin are much more severe.
+For example, an individual may be Possession with intent to distribute or distribution, and a Class A substance, which heroin and Fentanyl are considered in Massachusetts, has the highest penalty under that statute.
 For more information on Possession with intent to distribute, feel free to visits our website.

-Additionally, depending on the amount of heroin found in possession of an individual may face a Heroin Trafficking charge.
+Additionally, depending on the amount of heroin found in possession of an individual may face a Heroin or Fentanyl Trafficking charges.
 Additional information about the sentences and the how the amount of heroin increase these penalties, visit our Heroin Trafficking website.Defending Heroin Possession Charges

 The quality, experience and knowledge of the criminal defense attorney you pick to represent you in court will have a significant impact on what happens as a result of the arrest.
 An attorney who knows how the system works is your best defense.
 Attorney Stephen Neyman has over 25 years of experience solely working as a criminal defense attorney in Massachusetts.